-The more you brew the tea the more accustomed you will become to the colour of the tea when it has reached your preferred brewing level.
+The more you brew the tea the more accustomed you will become to the color of the tea when it has reached your preferred brewing level.

 Article Source: http://EzineArticles.com/7535008

-Different grades brewed longjing tea have different features, mainly show in color, taste, smell.
+Different grades of brewed Longjing tea have different features, mainly shown in color, taste, smell.

-In terms of Taste, a high quality tea has a smooth, mellow, refreshing taste with a hint of natural sweetness.
-A low quality tea has a mild taste, and can be slightly bitter.
+In terms of Taste, high-quality tea has a smooth, mellow, refreshing taste with a hint of natural sweetness.
+A low-quality tea has a mild taste and can be slightly bitter.

 The picking time is vital for the tea quality.
 Longjing picking has three characteristics: early, tender and diligent.
 As a saying goes "Tea leaves are a treasure if picked earlier while it is useless as grass if picked too late."
 In terms of picking time, the earlier, the better.
-This is the reason why the mingqian tea is best in quality.
-The high quality tea will use more tender buds in most cases.
+This is the reason why the Mingqian tea is the best in quality.
+The high-quality tea will use more tender buds in most cases.
 The buds and leaves are of the same size, in even and orderly form, and aren't damaged by the plant disease when picking.
-The frequent picking is also a feature of longjing.
-This assure longjing tea plucked is fresh and timely.
+Frequent picking is also a feature of Longjing.
+This assures Longjing tea plucked is fresh and timely.

 Store in airtight, opaque packaging; keep refrigerated.

-Firstly, extending the leaves in a bamboo basket for 8 to 10 hours to let the wind take away about 30% water.
+Firstly, extending the leaves in a bamboo basket for 8 to 10 hours to let the wind take away about 30% of the water.

 Secondly, roasting the leaves in a steel pan.
 The temperature is about 80-100°C and roasting for 20 minutes.
 The roasting is done by hand all the time.
-Roasting longjing tea including the following steps: grasp, toss, shake, pile, throw, buckle, press and grind, which called" 8 Hand Movement".
-The experienced know well when and how to use the certain movements to make the tea roast well.
+Roasting Longjing tea including the following steps: grasp, toss, shake, pile, throw, buckle, press, and grind, which called" 8 Hand Movement".
+The experienced know well when and how to use certain movements to make the tea roast well.

-Thirdly, after roasting, the water in tea leaves decrease to 10%.
+Thirdly, after roasting, the water in tea leaves decreases to 10%.
 This step is to cool tea leaves down in a bamboo basket for about 40-60 minutes.